Reckless (1935 film): Production

 Reckless had several working titles including Salute, There Goes Romance, and A Woman Called Cheap.
-Ten writers, including Joseph Mankiewicz, Philip Barry, S. N. Behrman, and Val Lewton had some involvement, but only P. J. Wolson gained a credit for the final script.
+Ten writers, including Joseph Mankiewicz, Philip Barry, S. N. Behrman, and Val Lewton had some involvement, but only P. J. Wolfson gained a credit for the final script.
 Joan Crawford was cast as the lead.
 However, one week before production Harlow replaced Crawford, as David O. Selznick had decided that Powell's real-life romance with Harlow would help to publicize the film.
 Harlow was reluctant to be in the film as her husband Paul Bern (like the husband of her character Mona Leslie) had committed suicide two years earlier.

 Principal photography on Reckless began on November 27, 1934 and wrapped mid-February 1935.

 Box-office

 Reckless grossed a total (domestic and foreign) of $1,339,000: $847,000 in the US and Canada and $492,000 elsewhere resulting in a loss of $125,000.